 Manage Your Stress

-As you start journaling about the sources of your stress, you can identify specific things that you need to work on and keep yourself accountable for achieving your goals.
+As you start objectively observing the sources of your stress, you can identify specific things to work on and keep yourself accountable for achieving your goals.
 The result is a feeling of empowerment that helps you to move forward with confidence and peace.

 Improve Your Overall Health

-One of potentially the most tangible benefits of writing in a journal is an overall improvement in your health.
+One of the most tangible benefits of writing in a journal is an overall improvement in your health.
 Believe it or not, these changes can even be measured using clinical tests!
-When you start journaling, your health can start to improve both physically and mentally — these are just some of the evidence-based health benefits that can come from journaling regularly:
+When you keep a journal, both your physical and mental health may improve — here are just some of the evidence-based health benefits that can come when you write in a journal regularly:

 - Reduces the symptoms of asthma and rheumatoid arthritis

 Most of the positive outcomes that were seen in these studies were achieved with regular, positive forms of journaling that reflected on events and suggested possible actions or resolutions at the end.
 Your personal goal could be to journal for just five or ten minutes each day — the important thing is to be consistent!
 Set an alarm on your phone or do it right before bed so you don’t forget.

 Getting started is as easy as opening a notebook, grabbing a pen, and writing down your thoughts.
 You can take small steps towards your goal of journaling by setting a timer for 10 minutes, once a day.
 Why not start now?
 Grab your notebook, find a clean page, and write down today’s date and time.
 You can use one of the following prompts to help you get started: